USCG S4 Open

 Thanks to Mr. man and Mr. reading, I know malloc will fail and return null (and set errno) if the requested (unsigned) size is greater than PTRDIFF_MAX.
 Wtf is that?

-# greppin
+# found via greppin

 stdlib/stdint.h